EugeneCChu/DDIoTA/docs/report.md

   The application platform for the prototype of this system is DDFlow, an active research project that is being conducted by Joseph Noor.
-By connecting the DDIoTA and DDFlow,
+DDIoTA is a front-end program for DDflow, where command parsing and macro-program construction is done, while DDflow manages the dynamic, distributed device set.

 ## System Design

 ![flowchart](supportive_imgs/flowchart.png)

 The flowchart above illustrates the process of our work.
 As the user makes a voice input, it is first transcribed into text string by *Python SpeechRecognition Model*.
 Then using Spacy, which syntactically analyzes and parses the string, each word is represented by a token which not only includes what this word is, but also its relationships between other words in the command.
 The output of SpaCy-processed command is a structured command.
 Then the command goes through a extraction algorithm which generates a list of four-word tuples, each of which represents a parsed command.
 After that, stop words are removed from each command to make sure that only the key information is preserved.
 Lastly, a mapping between the parsed commands and available commands is applied.
 Mainly consists of *acronym* and *synonym* word replacement, this procedure guarantees that the parsed command can be understood by the executing programs.
-More details about how each step is implemented s introduced in the following *technical approach* section.
+More details about how each step is implemented s introduced in the following **Technical Approach** section.